What To Feed My Dog?

 Like the melamine disaster, today I'm telling you about about excess oxalate in pet food.
 We'll blame it on two things: first, it is cheaper and second, the dog food makers have convinced dog owners that carnivores need vegetables.
 Yeah, and most of us fell for that!
 You and I have to depend on ourselves to know when too much of a good thing is too much but your dog depends on you!
 Too much sweet potato (cheap filler) and stuff that reads good on the pet food label (like beets and parsley) are likely responsible for the increase in canine kidney problems.

 It's the same way in dog food.
 Cost efficiency.
 Do we believe that dog food manufacturers are scrambling to ascertain product safety?
-If they are doing that, you know, using quality ingredients and product testing before distribution, then why are dogs dying from what they eat?
+If they are using quality ingredients and product testing before distribution, then why are dogs dying from what they eat?

 I get it.
 I can feed Bozo anything from a structured BARF (biologically available raw food) diet to "healthy" table food.
 The problem is feeding tasty tidbits of starch, sugar, or fats from the table.
 And I get it, most dog owners weigh the convenience of dishing out dog food with deciding what to feed and achieving dietary balance on home made pet food.